LeonardMH/claude-code-agents/README.md

 - **Creates**: `.agent-handoffs/cli-designer-<uuid>.md` with CLI specifications
 - **Hands off to**: code-implementer, documentation-writer

+#### **gui-architect** (Sonnet)
+**When to use**: Design modern graphical user interfaces with cross-platform compatibility and accessibility
+- Designs component hierarchies and state management patterns
+- Selects appropriate frameworks and ensures cross-platform compatibility
+- Defines accessibility standards and responsive design strategies
+- Optimizes for performance and maintainability
+- Creates comprehensive UI specifications and design systems
+- **Reads from**: requirements-analyst, api-designer
+- **Creates**: `.agent-handoffs/gui-architect-<uuid>.md` with GUI specifications
+- **Hands off to**: code-implementer, test-specialist, documentation-writer

 #### **code-implementer** (Sonnet)
 **When to use**: Transform requirements into clean, maintainable, production-ready code
 - Implements code following "Make it work → Make it right → Make it fast" principle